caduhigueras/magento2-and-nginx-install/README.md

 # magento2-and-nginx-install

+<p>This makes it really simple to setup a Nginx Environment with php7.2 and MySQL and also installs Magento 2.
+You will have it all setup with only one click - Have fun!</p>

 <p><strong>1.
 First go to /m2files/magento2 and change the paths to the name of the site that you will use.</strong></p>
 <p>Exs:<br>
 server_name <strong>mysitemagento2.test</strong>;<br>